HVLP Sprayer TMR140 (1400 W)

 This is our top-of-the-range HVLP Paint Sprayer.
 If you are looking for a professional paint spray (spray gun) system capable of a professional finish, look no further.
 NO compressor is required.
 The TMR140 highly portable electric Turbine power unit delivers a huge quantity of air at only 5 or 6 psi.
 (Compressor delivers a small volume of air at huge pressure)

-The Rigo HLVP (high volume low pressure) system, available in a few price levels, is suitable for spraying all kinds of furniture, cabinets, woodwork, on or off site, in fact anything that needs to be painted with a fine finish.
+The Rigo HLVP (high volume low pressure) system, available in a few price levels, is suitable for spraying all kinds of furniture, cabinets, and woodwork, on or off-site, in fact, anything that needs to be painted with a fine finish.

-HVLP means low pressure spraying which means no massive clouds of overspray, uses about half the paint a compressor gun uses, no moisture in the warm air, quicker drying, precision finish.
+HVLP means low-pressure spraying which means no massive clouds of overspray, uses about half the paint a compressor gun uses, no moisture in the warm air, quicker drying, and precision finish.

 Unlike the little electric spray guns which have own inbuilt motor, this unit has tons of steady, consistent power to ensure continuous air supply with minimum thinning etc.